 Today, we have dozens of terms for this basic idea, including customer support, customer success, client relations, and support service.
 Most of these are fairly interchangeable.
 Again, it’s all just another way to say customer service.

 Instead of getting lost in the minor nuances that differentiate these terms, let’s get right to the heart of the concept of customer service itself.
 Instead of looking for another phrase or buzzword, let’s focus on what customer service actually means.
 Let’s start with the very basics of customer service.

-When you sell something to someone, you’re creating a relationship based around the exchange of value.
+When you sell something to someone, you create a relationship based on the exchange of value.
 The higher their investment of value — money, time, and even loyalty — the greater their expectation of receiving something of value in return.

 Fail to do this, and they will take their business elsewhere if they can.
 They will also tell others about how they were treated — or at least how they felt they were treated — creating an increasingly negative perception of your business.
 Negative word-of-mouth campaigns have always been terrible for businesses.
 With today’s social media outlets, they’re often an outright PR disaster.

 To avoid this decidedly negative outcome, you need the right tools for responding appropriately to customer concerns, needs, and problems.
 If there’s a legitimate issue with something you’ve sold, you need to be available to hear those concerns.
 You need to fix the problems where you can.

 Traditionally, customer service was a one-on-one kind of thing.
 The customer would come to your shop to make their complaint in person, or call your company’s phone number.
 But we don’t live in that world anymore, making customer service significantly more complex.

 A company that only sells a single product, like a mobile app, may still have hundreds of thousands of online customers.
 Each of these customers may have different expectations when it comes to how they should be treated.
 Responding to their concerns and complaints individually would simply be an impossible task using traditional, one-on-one customer service techniques.